apla/node-clickhouse/README.md

 | `timeout`, <br /> `headers`, <br /> `agent`, <br /> `localAddress`, <br /> `servername`, <br /> etc… |   |   |  Any [http.request](https://nodejs.org/api/http.html#http_http_request_options_callback) or [https.request](https://nodejs.org/api/https.html#https_https_request_options_callback) options are also available.

 <!--
-This are mostly unuseful for end user
+This are dangerous for using by end user

 | `syncParser`     |          | `false`       | **Not recommended for large amounts of data!** <br /> Collects all data, then parse entire response. <br /> May be faster, but for large datasets all your dataset goes into memory (actually, entire response + entire dataset).
 # Might be completely replaced with promise interface.